isomerpages/ura-ilsg-cms/_for-later/Light Wash.md

 In line with the Festival’s colour theme for this edition of i Light Singapore, key buildings and bridges around the Bay will be lit up in a blue hue during the festival period, complementing the light art installations and evoking a charming ambience.<br><br>

 <b>Location</b><br>
-Marina Bay with expanded footprint to South Beach and Millenia Walk<br>
+Marina Bay with expanded footprint to South Beach and Millenia Walk<br><br>

 <b>Timing</b><br>
 7.30pm – 11pm (with extended hours to 12am on Fridays and Saturdays) daily<br><br>